hankypoo7/The-blooket-hacks/README.md

 # Blooket Hacks
+To vote what your favorite blooket hacks are, go to the discussions tab and vote on your favorite hack from the poll.
 Some of these hacks are from Gliz, aka Schoolcheats.net.
 I dont know which ones exactly but most are from Zastic and Snowflake.

 I have finnaly somewhat made a google site.
 But I will be updateing this whenever I get new hacks.
 [Site](https://sites.google.com/pasdknights.org/blooket-blacket-hacks/hacks-for-blooket)